igdutra/EssentialFeed/EssentialAppLegacy/EssentialAppLegacy/README.md

 * not using combine
 * or having any shared components

-Also, SceneDelegate is set so that it allows UI Testing
+Also, SceneDelegate is prepared so that it allows UI Testing

 // TODO: Add diagram photo